Understanding the Fiji Regions© FijiPocketGuide.com

 The Yasawa Islands

-A larger and more scattered island group than the Mamancuas, the Yasawa Islands stretches north of Viti Levu, yet is still accessible from Nadi and Denarau by ferry taking 45 minutes to two hours depending on which is you choose.
+A larger and more scattered island group than the Mamancuas, the Yasawa Islands stretches north of Viti Levu yet is still accessible from Nadi and Denarau by ferry, taking 45 minutes to two hours, depending on which island you choose.
 The Yasawas has its own selection of resorts, including budget resorts and an exclusive selection of luxury resorts.
-Many of the resorts also share islands with villages, making the Fijian culture part of the Yasawas experience.
+Generally, the volcanic islands of the Yasawas are much larger than what you’ll find in the Mamanucas, so many of the resorts also share islands with villages, making the Fijian culture part of the Yasawas experience.

 Learn more about the Yasawa Islands in The Complete Guide to the Yasawa Islands.